andjimbon/andjimbon.github.io/Optimal_portfolio.md

 ### Plotting useful information

-With Python and a few lines of code we can easily plot the stocks prices, the log mean return and the cumulative return over time.
+With a few lines of code in Python, we can easily plot the stocks prices, the log mean return and the cumulative return over time.

 <img src="images/stock_price.png?raw=true"/>